Ismenama5s/haseeb-qureshi.github.io/_posts/2019-02-24-3-models-for-understanding-the-ico-bubble.md

 Of course, BitTorrent was playing in a competitive field.
 Why did BitTorrent succeed where others fell into irrelevance?

-## Freedom from rules
+## BitTorrent's power
 Simon Morris, a former executive at the BitTorrent company, wrote an excellent [four-part tour de force](https://medium.com/@simonhmorris/why-bittorrent-mattered-bittorrent-lessons-for-crypto-1-of-4-fa3c6fcef488) analyzing the parallels between BitTorrent and crypto (if you can't be bothered to read the whole thing, I encourage you to read its final chapter).
 I'll be building upon many of his insights here.

-Simon Morris points out: BitTorrent was intentionally structured differently from other P2P file sharing projects.
+BitTorrent was intentionally structured differently from other P2P file sharing projects.
 The project's original home page begins its [explanation of BitTorrent](http://www.bittorrent.org/introduction.html) like this:

 > BitTorrent is a free speech tool.
 BitTorrent gives you the same freedom to publish previously enjoyed by only a select few with special equipment and lots of money. ("Freedom of the press is limited to those who own one" — journalist A.J.
 Liebling.)

-It is a strangely dry, intellectual manifesto.
+It is a surprisingly dry, intellectual manifesto.

 Compare this to KaZaA's credo:
 ![KaZaA advertising](https://i.imgur.com/DGKe3SF.png)

 Bram Cohen explicitly disavowed all illegal file sharing usage of BitTorrent.
 He never once acknowledged this as a legitimate use of the service.
 The core team and their messaging was unimpeachable.
-And this is precisely what allowed BitTorrent to flourish on the back of all of its legitimate usage: Linux distros, World of Warcraft updates, dataset sharing, and so on.
+And this is precisely what allowed BitTorrent to flourish on the back of all of its legitimate uses: Linux distros, World of Warcraft updates, dataset sharing, and so on.

 BitTorrent was never supposed to be a revolution in internet piracy; it was supposed to be a revolution in low-cost file distribution.
-This unobjectionable positioning made BitTorrent safely beyond the reach of the RIAA or any other aggrieved copyright holder.
+This unobjectionable mission statement made BitTorrent safely beyond the reach of the RIAA or any other aggrieved copyright holder.

-(The parallel with crypto is interesting: Vitalik and the Ethereum core team never endorsed the flood of ICOs—they [often denounced them](https://www.investopedia.com/news/ethereum-founder-cautions-ico-bubble-vitalek-buterin/).
+(There's a striking parallel with crypto: Vitalik and the Ethereum core team never endorsed the flood of ICOs—they [often denounced them](https://www.investopedia.com/news/ethereum-founder-cautions-ico-bubble-vitalek-buterin/).
 This is precisely what allowed Ethereum to flourish, despite being subverted by ICOs for speculative and extralegal purposes.
-This is why Ethereum was praised as a revolution in decentralized computing, "the world computer," while hosting the world's most brazen penny stock exchange.)
+This is how Ethereum was able to brand itself as a revolution in decentralized computing, "the world computer," rather than being labeled by regulators as merely an ICO platform.)

-If you fast forward to today, the story of P2P file sharing *is* the story of BitTorrent.
+If you fast forward to today, the story of P2P file sharing is the story of BitTorrent.
 All other protocols have faded into obscurity.
 But BitTorrent is no longer used for downloading music in the western world.

 Why not?
 I'll give you three reasons: Spotify, Apple Music, Pandora.

 Newcomers in the music industry have adapted, and these services transformed the experience of discovering and listening to music.
-P2P file sharing once competed with the experience of driving to Walmart and buying a [$20 DRM-protected CD](https://en.wikipedia.org/wiki/Sony_BMG_copy_protection_rootkit_scandal) to listen to a single hit song.
-For consumers, the decision was comically easy: just pirate it.
+P2P file sharing once competed against the experience of driving to Walmart and buying a [$20 DRM-protected CD](https://en.wikipedia.org/wiki/Sony_BMG_copy_protection_rootkit_scandal) to listen to a single hit song.
+For consumers, the decision was comically easy: between the two options, just pirate it.

 Daniel Ek was the former CEO of uTorrent, a leading BitTorrent client.
 He understood this firsthand.
-After Napster collapsed and other decentralized file sharing networks popped up, Ek came up with the idea for a company he'd later name Spotify.
+After Napster collapsed and other decentralized file sharing networks popped up, Ek came up with the idea for a company he'd later name Spotify:

 > I realised that you can never legislate away from piracy.
 Laws can definitely help, but it doesn't take away the problem.
 The only way to solve the problem was to create a service that was better than piracy and at the same time compensates the music industry – that gave us Spotify.